Kni9t/VKGrabberBot/README.md

 2) "VKToken"  - Here you need to specify your **Service app token**, obtained from **paragraph 3** of chapter **Preparing for start**. **It is important that the token is required in its full form, along with the version value at the end (for example &v=5.199)**
 3) "channelUsername"  - Here you just specify your @id_telegram_channel

-The **hashFileName** and **groupListFileName** parameters only indicate the path to files with a hash of already sent posts and a file with a list of VK groups.
+The **hashFileName**, **groupListFileName** and **adminID** parameters only indicate the path to files with a hash of already sent posts and a file with a list of VK groups.
 They do not need to be changed

 Example of settings **parameters file.the json** is shown below:
 ```json